ibm-messaging/mq-dev-patterns/serverless/codeengine/README.md

 The pattern for each of these methods is the same, using a series of common private methods

-- If there isn't one, connect to MQ
+- If there isn't an open connection, connect to MQ
 - Perform an action
 - Check for errors